COVID-19 testing: Japan

 As of 18 July, Japan's daily PCR testing capacity was about 32,000, more than three times the 10,000 cases as of April.
 When the antigen test is added to it, the number is about 58,000.
 The number of tests per 1,000 people in the United States is about 27 times that of Japan, the UK is 20 times, Italy is 8 times, and South Korea is twice (as of 26 July).

 The number of those infected with coronavirus and inpatients has increased in July, but the number of serious cases has not increased.
 This is thought to be due to the proper testing of those infected in July compared to those in April.
 In April, the number of tests could not catch up with the increase in the number of infected people, and the test standards were strict, so the test positive rate exceeded 30% at the peak.
-It means that there were quite a few cases where the those infected was not PCR tested.
+It means that there were quite a few cases where those infected were not PCR tested.
 It is thought that the severe case was preferentially tested though there were a lot of mild cases and asymptomatic carriers mainly in the young during the first wave.
 In other words, it became possible to grasp the actual situation of infection much better than before by strengthening the testing system.
 At the end of July, accommodation facilities for mild and asymptomatic carriers became full, and the authorities requested hospitals to prepare beds for the mild.
 However, it became difficult to treat patients with other illnesses and to maintain the ICU system including the staff due to the occupation of hospital beds by patients with mild symptoms.

 Russia

-On 27 April 2020, Russia tested 3 million people and had 183,000 positive results.
+In April 2020, Russia tested 3 million people and had 183,000 positive results.
 On 28 April Anna Popova, head of Federal Service for Surveillance in Healthcare (Roszdravnadzor) stated that 506 laboratories were testing; that 45% of those who tested positive had no symptoms; that 5% of patients had a severe form; and 40% of infections were from family members.
 Illness improved from six days to one day after symptoms appeared.
 Antibody testing was carried out on 3,200 Moscow doctors, finding 20% immunity.